awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Origin Protocol Policy<a name="DownloadDistValuesOriginProtocolPolicy"></a>

 **Note**
-This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.

 The protocol policy that you want CloudFront to use when fetching objects from your origin server\.